 We know that significant health and well-being benefits can be made simply by moving more every day.
 The 10,000 Steps program's purpose is to encourage Australians to move more throughout their daily lives by making active choices and tracking activity.
 The use of activity trackers are essential to the program as a tool to monitor movement and motivate each individual to find more ways to add to their daily step count.
 Every step and minute of activity counts!

-Our small (but dedicated!) team are based at CQUniversity's Rockhampton Campus.
+Our small (but dedicated!) team are based out of CQUniversity - Rockhampton, Cairns, Sunshine Coast and Gold Coast.
 The 10,000 Steps Program is a part of the Appleton Institute Physical Activity Research Group.
 The project is overseen by Corneel Vandelanotte, Professorial Research Fellow, Physical Activity Research Group leader at the Appleton Institute, CQUniversity Australia.
 Our team, Corneel Vandelanotte (Project Leader), Anetta Van Itallie (Project Manager), Nick lo (Website Developer), Cindy Hooker (Project Officer), Felix Parker (Support Officer) and Nina Gill (Project Officer).
+Not pictured are our Project Officers Rebecca Williams, Melissa Erbacher and Georgia Spanner.
 Each of our team members are health promotion professionals with minimum Bachelor qualifications, with range of expertise and experience in research and health promotion.

 10,000 Steps was Australia’s first ‘whole of community’ health promotion physical activity project funded by Queensland Health.
 In 2001, the Rockhampton region was chosen for a two year trial of the project as the residents showed 'typical' levels of inactivity.
 During these two years, the 10,000 Steps Rockhampton Project was a collaboration between CQUniversity, the University of Queensland, Queensland University of Technology, Sports Medicine Australia, and the National Heart Foundation.